ray-yin/fi.sh/README.md

 `fi.sh` is a tiny tool that enables the use of third-party Bluetooth PS3 controllers on OS X by pretending to be a genuine PS3 controller.
 Tested on OS X Mavericks.

 Credit goes to [MrRocketman](https://github.com/MrRocketman), [clobber](https://github.com/clobber) and [Robert Louis Murphy](http://apple.stackexchange.com/questions/75889/anyone-able-to-connect-gioteck-vx-1-ps3-controller-via-bluetooth) for figuring out how to make it all work.
+Additional credit to [OlesenkoViktor](https://gist.github.com/OlesenkoViktor) and his [gist](https://gist.github.com/OlesenkoViktor/32c700e025bf4567db8feb1ed467f8ee) for the updated `Services` data value for Catalina.

 ## Steps
 1. Open Bluetooth settings from System Preferences and turn on Bluetooth. ![](http://i.imgur.com/IJrpdui.png)